SSivakumar12/economic_inactivity_dashboard/ReadMe.md

 # Economic Inactivity Dashboard

 This repository contains the dashboard which gives insights into economic inactivity over time.
+It is also hosted online through this [link](https://economic-inactivity-uk-2a720dbd86e4.herokuapp.com/)

 ## directory structure
 - `.github/`: contains workflows for automated unit testing.